E-commerce

 Do not draw conclusions too quickly

-Mobile, performance, and perceived clarity
+Mobile, performance and perceived clarity

 Google provides benchmarks with the Core Web Vitals.
 A satisfactory LCP is 2.5 seconds or less, and a satisfactory INP is 200 milliseconds or less.
-These thresholds do not replace a business-oriented reading, but they help make the technical quality of the experience more objective.
+These thresholds do not replace a business reading, but they help make the technical quality of the experience more objective.

 What CRO gains by integrating performance

-• Less abandonment linked to technical friction.
+• Less abandonment due to technical friction.

-Align CRO with margin, support, and operations
+Aligning CRO with margin, support, and operations

 Guardrails to follow

-• Ticket volume: are post-purchase questions increasing?
+• Ticket volume: do post-purchase questions increase?

 Example of a trade-off

-Build a true CRO learning loop
+Building a real CRO learning loop

 1. Observe: data, feedback, tickets, sessions, objections.